 Not many people are familiar with alternative sentencing when their loved one finds themselves in this situation.
 Transitions Recovery truly believes in the power of addiction treatment instead of time behind bars so we work closely with lawyers to get more alternative sentences.

 Our outreach coordinator, John Whyte, specialized in alternative sentencing and is constantly connecting with lawyers in the area.
 Often times, judges will be reluctant to grant alternative sentences because so many people have just try to use it to get out of jail with no intention of getting clean.

-Transitions Recovery has built up such a good reputation with the judges that when John requests for an alternative sentence, it is usually granted.
+Transitions Recovery has built up such a good reputation with the judges that when John requests court ordered rehab, it is usually granted.
 Reputation of a center really can have a huge impact on whether or not alternative sentences will be granted.